 The career path of a product manager is a rewarding one, and one which is constantly growing in demand and has a high salary to boot.
-In its list of 50 best jobs in America for 2021, Glassdoor ranked the role of product manager at #3.

 In this article, we'll go over what a product manager does, the differences in various roles, product management skills that will help you be a great product manager, and how a product manager's career path might look.

 It’s worth noting that product manager career paths can vary widely—the path you end up taking, if you choose to pursue product management, might look very different from the one outlined below.
 Most organizations will offer opportunities to explore different roles, interests, and responsibilities throughout your career.